 Sir Peter Shaffer died on 6th June 2016.

 —.
-The Collected Plays by Peter Shaffer.
-Harmony Publishing, 1988.
+The Collected Plays of Peter Shaffer.
+New York: Harmony Publishing, 1988.